hth313/boost41/doc/stack.rst

 .. note::

-   There are two way this function can fail to work as intended.
+   There are two ways this function can fail to work as intended.
 If the next record on the stack is the alpha register, it may be empty in which case this function will actually look at the next thing on the stack.
 Also, the test for whether the top element is a return stack record checks a magic number (``0x2ac`` in the rightmost part).
 There is a (very) minor risk that what is pushed happens to contain that pattern and being something else.
-However, no normalized number has bits like this and ``0xac`` is not a normal letter.
+However, no normalized number has a bit pattern like this and ``0xac`` is not a normal letter.

 CLSTBUF